gothicmuppet/action_taimanin/index.md

 - blue bar = defense bar

 # Quest mode
-Story
+Main / Story
 - This is where everyone begins.
 I think there is like 13 chapters.

 Daily
-- Split into 4 sections: best one is gold
+- Split into 4 sections: Ore, Shards, Modules and Gold
+- Best one is gold.
+Almost everything cost money

 Event
 - Seasonal events; great for various prizes and gems